Cyclescheme meets benchmark standards for management, information security, and data processing. Here’s why that matters.

 First the “too long, didn’t read” version: you can relax – you and your employees are in safe hands with Cyclescheme because it follows internationally recognised best-practice procedures.
 That’s critical for any company that deals with personal data and financial information.

-The standards that Cyclescheme is accredited to were created by ISO, the International Organisation for Standardisation.
+The standards that Cyclescheme are certified for were created by ISO, the International Organisation for Standardisation.
 Agreed by experts, ISO standards are, its website says, “a formula that describes the best way of doing something”.
 As of January 2021, there were 23,610 ISO standards covering everything from Covid ventilators to freight containers, environmental management to business management.

 You might already be aware of some of the standards from the world of cycling.
 For example, ISO 5775 is the international standard for labelling bicycle tyre and rim sizes.
 A tyre’s ISO designation looks like this: 28-622.
 It describes the width of the tyre and the diameter where it sits on the rim, both in millimetres.
 It tells you that our example tyre is compatible with a 622 millimetre diameter rim.
 So you know that it will fit your wheel – that the tyre is literally fit for purpose.
 That’s the whole point of ISO standards.

-Cyclescheme is accredited to three ISO standards – and has been for some years now.
+Cyclescheme is certified to three ISO standards – and has been for some years now.
 They are:

 The numbers don’t tell you anything by themselves.
 What’s important, as with ISO 5775 for tyres and rims, is the standards they reference.
 Let’s unpick those.

 ISO 27001:2013 deals with information security management.
-While it too isn’t obligatory for cycle to work providers, accreditation to this standard offers reassurance that the financial information, employee details, and other information you submit to Cyclescheme will be kept safe and secure.
-Anyone can assert that information will be kept secure; a company accredited to ISO 27001:2013 has procedures in place to ensure that information is kept secure.
+While it too isn’t obligatory for cycle to work providers, certification to this standard offers reassurance that the financial information, employee details, and other information you submit to Cyclescheme will be kept safe and secure.
+Anyone can assert that information will be kept secure; a company certified for ISO 27001:2013 has procedures in place to ensure that information is kept secure.

-It’s possible to sign up with a cycle to work provider that isn’t accredited to these standards, just as it’s possible to buy a bicycle tyre without any ISO markings.
+It’s possible to sign up with a cycle to work provider that isn’t certified for these standards, just as it’s possible to buy a bicycle tyre without any ISO markings.
 But why would you?
 You don’t want to hope that a product or service is fit for purpose: you want to know it.